krisanalfa/yiifoo/README.md

 WHAT IS Yii Foo
 ---------------

-It's an archetype, a skeleton of an application built with Yii2 Framework.
+It's an archetype, a skeleton of an application built with Yii 2 Framework.
+Yii Foo is absolutely written from scratch.
+The real vanila makes this skeleton compatible with official Yii 2 skeleton.

 WHY SHOULD I USE Yii Foo
 ------------------------

 You **shouldn't** use this skeleton if you want to build a real application.
-This skeleton mainly purposed to **quick learn about Yii2 application lifecycle**.
+This skeleton mainly purposed to **quick learn about Yii 2 application lifecycle**.
 I made it as simple, barebone, light, and free pollutant as possible.
-It's really easy to understand.
+And of course, it's really easy to understand.
+You can use this skeleton if you want to:

+* Make a distributable components / modules / extensions.
+* Yii 2 test drive.
+* Understanding Yii 2 fundamentals.
+* Research for Yii 2 hacking / extending the core.

 DIRECTORY STRUCTURE
 -------------------

 ```
 app/          Application source code, following PSR-4 coding standard
 bootstrap/    Application bootstrap (initialization of application)
 config/       A place to store your configuration
 public/       A public folder for HTTP web server
 views/        A place where you store view files.
 ```

 REQUIREMENTS